libaudioverse/libaudioverse/README.md

 jom
 ~~~

-To generate the manual, you will additionally need asciidoc or asccidoctor.
+To generate the manual, you will additionally need  asccidoctor.
-Either will work, but Asciidoctor is much, much faster.
 Execute the documentation target to generate `build/documentation/libaudioverse_manual.html`, which contains what currently exists of the manual.
-This is a work in progress.

 ##Bindings##